cuwip-nyc/cuwip-nyc.github.io/travel.md

 meals.
 In cases of need, a fee waiver is available.
 Please contact us at cuwipnyc@gmail.com for more information.
 Accommodation and food are provided by the host sites.
 We expect students to receive funding for transport from their respective departments.
-If you are unsure who to ask in your deparment, then be sure to reach out to an academic advisor, faculty member you know, or other contacts for guidance on the process.
+If you are unsure who to ask in your department, then be sure to reach out to an academic advisor, faculty member you know, or other contacts for guidance on the process.
 Limited travel funds are available for students who are unable to receive travel funds from their department.